Innovative Steam Technologies Improves Design Documentation Process By 30% with Adept Document Management & WorkflowCase Study

 Ease of Use and Implementation Determines IST’s Selection of Document Management Solutions

-Ideally, in the infant stage, the system would manage and track AutoCAD files and revisions.
-In time it would manage other documents such as engineering design standards, files from a 3D modeling system, ISO documentation, engineering change request/orders, operation and maintenance manuals, and more.
+Ideally, in the infant stage, the system would manage and track AutoCAD documents and revisions.
+In time it would manage other documents such as engineering design standards, documents from a 3D modeling system, ISO documentation, engineering change request/orders, operation and maintenance manuals, and more.
 Additional requirements included the ability to track current document status and history; track externally transmitted drawings/documents; print reports; master document lists and associated engineering change records.

 After extensive evaluations that included product demonstrations, meetings with vendors, and data migration testing, IST chose Adept document management & workflow software from Synergis Software.
 Helping with the search and implementation of this solution was Glenda Martin-Barnes, IST’s Contract Coordinator and administrator of Adept.
 According to Martin-Barnes, Adept had the required functionality and flexibility to simulate IST’s existing work environment; it didn’t require the purchase of any additional hardware to support it; and the cost of the software was compatible with their budget.
-Most notably, Adept allowed IST to manage the documents and keep full control of the document files.
+Most notably, Adept allowed IST to manage the documents and keep full control of the document documents.

-“With Adept, there was no worry about the uncertainty of the software importing and encrypting our files.
+“With Adept, there was no worry about the uncertainty of the software importing and encrypting our documents.
 Also, Adept enabled us to maintain our existing file structure, which made the solution easier to implement,” explained Steve Kaufman, IST’s Technical Coordinator, who was also part of IST’s document management planning group.

 Pre-Planning is Key to Document Management Success